haejinjo/ai-carbon-emissions-calculator/README.md

 ## Why I Built This

-The volume at which companies use AI is exploding — but we still have no idea what it *costs the planet* to run those models.
+The volume at which companies use AI is exploding (see [Ramp AI Index](https://ramp.com/data/ai-index)) — but we still have no idea what it costs the planet to run those models.

 This project started with a simple question:

 > **"What’s the carbon cost of a single LLM prompt?"**